Minden Blake

 Minden Vaughan Blake DSO, DFC (13 February 1913 – 30 November 1981) was a New Zealand flying ace of the Royal Air Force (RAF) during the Second World War.
-He was officially credited with destroying 10 enemy aircraft.
+He is credited with shooting down thirteen aircraft.

-Born in Eketahuna, New Zealand, Blake earned bachelor's and master's degrees in science from Canterbury University College.
+Born in Eketāhuna, New Zealand, Blake earned bachelor's and master's degrees in science from Canterbury University College.
 In 1936, he joined the RAF after twice missing out on a Rhodes Scholarship and was posted to No. 17 Squadron.
 He participated in the Battle of Britain in 1940 as acting commander of No. 238 Squadron and then No. 234 Squadron, destroying several German bombers.
 He was awarded the Distinguished Flying Cross in January 1941.
 By mid-1942, he was commanding a fighter wing.
-He was shot down during aerial operations in support of the Dieppe Raid and became a prisoner of war.
+He was shot down on 19 August during aerial operations in support of the Dieppe Raid and became a prisoner of war.
 He had been awarded the Distinguished Service Order just a few days previously.

 After the war, he continued to serve in the RAF in a series of senior posts until 1958.
-In civilian life, he was a prolific inventor and developed a golfing aid that was a commercial success.
-He died in 1981, aged 68.
+In civilian life, he worked for a number of manufacturing companies.
+He was also an inventor, developing a golfing aid that was a commercial success.
+He died in Surrey in 1981, aged 68.

 Early life

-Minden Vaughan Blake was born in Eketahuna, in the Manawatu District of New Zealand on 13 February 1913, the son of a schoolmaster, Charles Minden Blake, and his wife, Emma.
-He was educated at Southland Boys' High School from 1926 to 1929 and then Christchurch Boys' High School.
+Minden Vaughan Blake was born in Eketāhuna, in the Manawatū District of New Zealand on 13 February 1913.
+The son of a schoolmaster, Charles Minden Blake, and his wife, Emma, he was educated at Southland Boys' High School from 1926 to 1929 and then Christchurch Boys' High School.
 He was heavily involved in sports, participating in cricket, soccer, and athletics.
 He would go on to become national champion in the pole vault in 1936.

-Commencing his tertiary education in early 1932, Blake entered the Canterbury University College and gained a Bachelor of Science degree three years later.
+Commencing his tertiary education in early 1932, Blake entered Canterbury University College and gained a Bachelor of Science degree three years later.
 His father financially supported his studies by purchasing a chicken farm and Blake developed technology for grading eggs.
 After graduating in 1934, he progressed to graduate studies, studying mathematics.
 The following year, he was one of the college's two representatives for a Rhodes Scholarship.
 He was not selected and a subsequent attempt in 1936 was also unsuccessful.
-In the meantime, he had graduated with a masters of science with second-class honours.
-He spent much of 1936 as a lecturer in physics at the university and then applied to join the Royal Air Force (RAF), intending to study engineering in England once he completed flying training.
+In the meantime, he graduated with a master of science with second-class honours.
+He spent much of 1936 as a lecturer in physics at the university and then applied to join the Royal Air Force (RAF) under its university entrant scheme, intending to study engineering in England once he completed flying training.